zandi2247/Securing_Database/README.md

-Updating password from for "sam"  in the admin panel.
+<b>Updating password from for "sam"  in the admin panel.
 Please see the code in "creating_user"
 <img src="https://imgur.com/IGm0QdF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Granting "Sam" DBA privileges